Regions of Interest (ROIs)¶

 Finding Contrast Names in SPM

-To find the exact names of contrasts in an SPM model, load the SPM.mat file and check SPM.xCon.name
+To find the exact names of contrasts in an SPM model, load the SPM.mat file and check SPM.xCon.name.
+This allows you to confirm the contrast names required for the contrastName field in roisStruct.

 Script to Create ROIs from an Image Mask and Statistical Activation Map